 nights in emergency shelter and transitional housing

-The average length of time spent in emergency shelter has increased by two days from 2016 to 2017.
-For 2017, the average length of time spent in emergency shelter is 48 nights.
+The average length of time spent in emergency shelter has increased by one day from 2017 to 2018.
+For 2018, the average length of time spent in emergency shelter is 50 nights.
+(2018 SysPM)

-The median length of time spent in emergency shelter has decreased by one day from 2016 to 2017.
-For 2017, the median length of time spent in emergency shelter is 18 nights.
+The median length of time spent in emergency shelter has increased by two days from 2017 to 2018.
+For 2018, the median length of time spent in emergency shelter is 21 nights.
+(2018 SysPM).

-The average length of time spent in emergency shelter and transitional housing has increased by two days from 2016 to 2017.
-For 2017, the average length of time spent in emergency shelters, and transitional housing is 62 nights.
+The average length of time spent in emergency shelter and transitional housing has increased by three days from 2017 to 2018.
+For 2018, the average length of time spent in emergency shelters, and transitional housing is 66 nights.
+(2018 SysPM).

-The median length of time spent in emergency shelter and transitional housing has remained the same between 2016 and 2017.
-For 2017, the median length of time spent in emergency shelter and transitional housing is 22 nights.
+The median length of time spent in emergency shelter and transitional housing has increased by one day between 2017 and 2018.
+For 2018, the median length of time spent in emergency shelter and transitional housing is 24 nights.
+(2018 SysPM).

 The Raleigh/Wake Continuum of Care works to ensure that individuals and families exit to more permanent and stable housing situations.
 Once individuals and families are out of the homeless system, The Partnership connects them with resources and community supports so that they do not return to homelessness.

-24% of people exiting the homeless system exited to a Permanent Housing Destination.
+27% of people exiting the homeless system exited to a Permanent Housing Destination.
+(2018 SysPM)

 Compared with emergency shelter and transitional housing, permanent housing programs have the lowest return rate to homelessness within 2 years.

-97% of people who enrolled in Permanent Supportive Housing exited to or retained their housing.
+95% of people who enrolled in Permanent Supportive Housing exited to or retained their housing.
+(2018 SysPM)

 Household System Performance Overview (2018 LSA)